srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     download ~/certificates/certs/sensor-thl-2004-device.cert.pfx
     ```

-    In the next task, you will configure simulated devices to use the X.509 device certificates to authenticate with the Device Provisioning Service.
+    In the next task, you will start building the simulated devices that will use the X.509 device certificates to authenticate with the Device Provisioning Service.

 #### Task 2: Configure a simulated device